Eien2/Timer/README.md

 ### How it works

-You enter numbers in inputs then click start button and vuala.
+You enter numbers in inputs then click start button and voilà.

 You can stop the timer or reset it.